P0430 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 Oxygen sensor bank 1 bank 2 sensor 1 sensor 2

-Oxygen sensor failure isn’t too common, but it does happen.
+Oxygen sensor failure isn’t too common, but it does occur.
 Failure tends to be related to high soot content.

-If either oxygen sensor records incorrect readings, the P0430 code will show up.
+If either oxygen sensor registers inaccurate readings, the P0430 code will show up.

 • If the upstream readings are too low, but the downstream results are correct, it’ll look like the cat isn’t working.